-As of this writing, we’ve taken the Airstream to Asheville SEVEN times:
+As of this writing, we’ve taken the Airstream to Asheville NINE times:

 - Two days in Asheville (and our beer notes from the first trip) at the start of The Big Trip in 2016

 - 36 hours in Asheville at the start of our Austin loop in 2017

 - Five days in Asheville, just to go, in April 2017

 - Eight days in Asheville, again as the sole destination, in October 2017